Now accepting applications for DAY CLASSES and EVENING CLASSES beginning in January 2017!

 Program.
 Students must also complete and submit the separate Health Sciences

 Department Application Form and ALL supporting documents.
-See the Quick Reference Checklist, Admission
+See the Quick Reference Checklist and Admission

 Prerequisite courses are